omega-gg/VBML/tevolution.md

 ## tevolution initiative

-Globally, tevolution refers to an initiative that aims at reinventing television.
+Globally, tevolution refers to an initiative that aims to reinvent television.

 From a technical standpoint, it leverages modern software coupled with the Internet to achieve direct access to a comprehensive collection of video streams.
 Through a simple language called